tied/jira_problems_advisor/README.md

 <div align="center">Scriptrunner's script for Technical Support Incident automation</div>

-<div align="center">WARNING: Script under Development and wasn't tested in any other JIRA environments except the one used in my company</div>
+<div align="left">WARNING: Script under Development and wasn't tested in any other JIRA environments except the one used in my company</div>
-<div align="center">USE IT ON YOUR OWN RISK</div>
+<div align="left">USE IT ON YOUR OWN RISK</div>

 ## What is this and what is it for?️